 School Governors must undertake safeguarding checks similar to those for members of staff.
 The type of check will depend on whether the Governor is engaging in regulated activity or not.
 Further information can be found in KCSIE and the School's Safer Recruitment Policy.
-All Governors are required to sign into the School at reception and wear an ID badge when on the School site New Governors will be provided with a copy of this Visitors' Policy as part of their induction.
+All Governors are required to sign in at the School Office and wear an ID badge when on the School site.
+New Governors will be provided with a copy of this Visitors' Policy as part of their induction.